microsoft/bedrock-cli/docs/service-management.md

-  -r, --repo-name <repo-name>                          Repository Name in Azure DevOps -u, --repo-url <repo-url>                            Repository URL -d, --devops-project <devops-project>                Azure DevOps Project -l, --packages-dir <packages-dir>                    The monorepository directory containing this service definition. ie. '--packages-dir packages' if my-service is located under ./packages/my-service.
+  -r, --repo-name <repo-name>                          Repository Name in Azure DevOps -u, --repo-url <repo-url>                            Repository URL -d, --devops-project <devops-project>                Azure DevOps Project -l, --packages-dir <packages-dir>                    The mono-repository directory containing this service definition. ie. '--packages-dir packages' if my-service is located under ./packages/my-service.
+Omitting this option implies this is a not a mono-repository.
   -h, --help                                           output usage information
 ```